dalreensoares/aviation-investigations/README.md

-# Aviation Incident Analysis with OpenAI's Whisper and LLama ✈️
+# Aviation Incident Analysis with OpenAI's Whisper ✈️

 The following showcases my skills in data science, machine learning, natural language processing (NLP), and web deployment.
 Below is a summary of the skills and tools used: